Notes: Arguments

 - with conjunction:

-(P^Q)^R <=> P^(Q^R)
+(P^Q)^R <=> P^(Q^R) - with disjunction:

 (PvQ)vR <=> Pv(QvR)